dotnet/csharplang/proposals/dictionary-expressions.md

 ### Answered question 4

 Dictionaries provide two ways of initializing their contents.
-A restrictive `.Add`-oriented form that throws when a key is already present in the dictionary, used by collection initializers, and a permissive indexer-oriented form which does not, used by dictionary initializers.
+A restrictive `.Add`-oriented form that throws when a key is already present in the dictionary, and a permissive indexer-oriented form which does not.
 The restrictive form is useful for catching mistakes ("oops, I didn't intend to add the same thing twice!"), but is limiting *especially* in the spread case.
 For example:

 ```c#
 Dictionary<string, Option> optionMap = [opt1Name: opt1Default, opt2Name: opt2Default, .. userProvidedOptions];